 Susan Crosser is a nurturing music educator who helps parents develop character in their children through piano music instruction.
 Her passion is sharing the beauty of life through music with young and old through the inspiring philosophy of Shinchi Suzuki.
 Energized by the joy she receives from working with students and their families, she believes every child can learn to play piano successfully with this method.

 A faculty member of Blue Lake Fine Arts Camp, she has served as instructor and director of the Suzuki Piano Program since 1987.
-She is a favorite guest piano clinician for Suzuki Workshops in the midwest including Michigan State University, Rockford College of Illinois and Bethel College of Indiana.
-She serves as adjudicator for events such as N.F.M.C.
+She is a favorite guest piano clinician for Suzuki Workshops in the Midwest including Michigan State University, Rockford College of Illinois, and Bethel College of Indiana.
+She serves as an adjudicator for events such as N.F.M.C.
 Festival and competitive scholarships.

-She developed and has been instructor of the music history program at the Stella Royce Music Camp at St. Cecilia Music Center since its founding in 2007.
-Susan is also a licensed Musikgarten instructor and a graduate of Calvin College and Cornerstone University,
+She developed and has been an instructor of the music history program at the Stella Royce Music Camp at St. Cecilia Music Center since its founding in 2007.
+Susan is also a licensed Musikgarten instructor and a graduate of Calvin College and Cornerstone University.

 In addition to teaching piano, accompanying for the GR Community College Suzuki Strings Outreach Program and other soloists, and directing church youth choir, Susan has raised four Suzuki musician children, two violinists and two pianists, three of whom have become Suzuki teachers.
 Her home studio students range in age from toddlers to adults.